Whenever you travel to a country, it's always nice to know some interesting facts beforehand. Below, you can find some fun facts about Czech Republic.

 1. Emil Zátopek, famously known for his unprecedented win of gold in the 1952 Helsinki Olympic Games in the 10,000 meter, 5,000 meter, and the marathon track events, was from Czech Republic.
 He was born in Kopřivnice.

-3. Geneticist Johan Gregor Mendel, the man who set the groundwork for genetics and inheritance principles still studied in biology classes around the world today, was born in Hynčice.
+2. Geneticist Johan Gregor Mendel, the man who set the groundwork for genetics and inheritance principles studied in biology classes around the world today, was born in Hynčice.

 Read more: 14 top things to do in Prague

-5. The Czech Republic is home to the largest ancient castle in the world – Prague Castle – at 570m long and 128m wide.
+3. Prague Castle is the largest ancient castle in the world at 570m long and 128m wide.
 For reference, that’s bigger than seven football fields combined!

-10. The Pančavský waterfall is the highest in the country, at 148 meters.
+4. The Pančavský waterfall is the highest in the Czech Republic at 148 meters.

 Read more: Wandering through Prague's Jewish Quarter

 9. The Czech Republic contains the historic regions of the Kingdom of Bohemia to the west, Moravia to the east and Czech Silesia to the northeast.

 10. Prague was the seat of the Holy Roman Emperor during the reign of Charles IV and consistantly one of the largest cities in the Holy Roman Empire.

 11. The first big Hollywood blockbuster filmed in Prague was Tom Cruise’s Mission Impossible.
 Other notable films include The Illusionist, Yentl, Les Misérables (1998 version) and Casino Royale.